IamSamD/test-next-header/README.md

 http://127.0.0.1:3000/api/post
 ```

+If the request is successfull the endpoint will return the cookie in the response body

 You can use whichever tool you like to send requests to this endpoint

 For example, `test-next-headers`, `Postman`, `curl`, `Powershell` or your own script